codurance/site/README.md

 ## Building

 To build the site, run `rake build` or `jekyll serve` from the root directory of the project.
 You will not often have to do this manually; more often, you'll want a server in the background so you can verify your changes are as expected.

+Use script file `buildAndRunSite.sh` to achieve the above.

 ## Serving the Web Site Locally